pzheng2/Capstone-Twitter/README.md

 - Create restaurant index, restaurant item and restaurant form components.
 - Create map component using Google maps api.
 - Allow users to click the map to make a restaurant at that location.
-- Use google maps geocoding to obtain the address.
+- Use ruby geocoder to obtain the latitude and longitude of restaurants.
 - Users will be able to create, read and edit restaurants at the end of this phase.

 [Details][phase-two-a]